srikanth-kandi/react-counter-app/README.md

     To see the output on your Local machine follow [Executing on Local Machine 💻](#executing-on-local-machine) section

-6. But we developed the static app till now, to make it dynamic we need to use `state` object which is Inherited from `Component` class.
+6. But we developed the static app till now, to make it dynamic we need to use the `state` object which is Inherited from the `Component` class.

     ```jsx
     class Counter extends Component {